|Compare All Products|

 Max was playing at the local dog park with friends when an unwelcome rattlesnake entered the fenced-in area and bit Max on the bridge of his nose.
 Max was rushed to the nearest vet, and the vet staff went into action performing emergency care.

 The next few hours would be crucial for Max as he endured two doses of anti-venom (costing over $1,000 each).
 Max needed to stay overnight in the hospital, and if he survived, he’d require extensive follow-up care (e.g., antibiotics, steroidal anti-inflammatory drugs, bloodwork, etc.).
 The overall cost could easily be as high as $8,000.

 Max’s pet parent, Sunshine, knew life without Max would be unbearable, so she approved the procedures.
 Thankfully, a couple of weeks before the snake bite, Sunshine had bought pet insurance on Max.
 She was relieved she had made the decision before the snake bite and could now focus on Max’s health instead of her financial situation.

 Max began improving the next day and has returned to his playful self.
-Figo covered all but 10% of her post-deductible expenses, and Sunshine’s reimbursement was in the bank within 5 days.
+Figo covered all but 10% of her post-deductible expenses, and Sunshine’s reimbursement was in the bank within five days.

 Our Chief Dog Officer, Lily, had her own near-death encounter with a copperhead snake.
 Fortunately, she made a full recovery and her parents were reimbursed 90% of the total cost thanks to pet insurance.